 The energy sector is fast-paced and ever changing.
 Are you up-to-date with the latest changes in energy regulation and policy– and have a sense of what’s on the horizon?

-The Department for Energy Security and Net Zero (DESNZ) has published its government response to a call for evidence on improving the visibility of...
+The Department for Energy Security and Net Zero (DESNZ) has published its guidance for domestic energy suppliers on the implementation of mandatory...

 An introduction to EU law and competition law issues for take-or-pay clauses in energy contractsThis Practice Note introduces take-or-pay clauses in...